agrawalsuneet/FourFoldLoadersPack-Android/README.md

 ### Please note that minimum API level required to import this library is API 18 because of Android class ViewOverlay.

+Please take a 2 mins survey to make this library better [here](https://goo.gl/forms/ok6U8r2awTNkZC912).
+It won't take more than 2 mins I promise :)

-Feel free to drop a mail at agrawalsuneet@gmail.com if face any issue or require any additional functionality in it.
+ or feel free to drop an email at agrawalsuneet@gmail.com if face any issue or require any additional functionality in it.

 ```
 Copyright 2017 Suneet Agrawal